natgrace550-ops/Math311-Linear-Algebra/README.md

 Using Google Co-Laboratory to introduce the idea of solving systems of equations with code:
 FILE GOES HERE

-3. Second Project goes here
+3. Transition Matrices & Markov's Chain